Frequently Asked Questions

 - Yes, once one of our pre-scheduled trips are maxed out and full, we do have a standby list if an opening becomes available.

-This all depends upon what trip you book and if you book a single day trip or multi-day trip.
+This all depends upon what trip you book and if you book a single day trip or a multi-day trip.
 Many of our trip options have their own cancellation policies.
-Our Trip Specialists can notify you of the specific cancellation policy of the trip you booked.
-However, Active Lifestyle Tours has its own policy for people who book multi-day trip options with us.
-That policy is below:
+Our Trip Specialists can notify you of the specific cancellation policy for the trip you booked.
+However, Active Lifestyle Tours has its own policy for multi-days.
+That policy is as follows:

-- if a trip is cancelled more than 120 days prior to trip start date, all payments made are refundable (including taxes).
+- If a tour is cancelled more than 30 days prior to departure, all payments made are refundable (including taxes).

-- if a trip is cancelled 119 to 90 days prior to the trip start date, 50% of the total trip costs are forfeited (which includes taxes).
+- If a tour is cancelled 29 to 15 days prior to the tour 50% of the total tour costs are forfeited (which includes taxes).

-- if a trip is cancelled 89 to 14 days prior to the trip start date, 75% of the total trip costs are forfeited (which includes taxes).
+- If a tour is cancelled 14 to 8 days prior to the tour 75% of the total tour costs are forfeited (which includes taxes).

-- if a trip is cancelled less than 14 days prior to the tour start date, 100% of the total trip costs are forfeited (which includes taxes).
+- If a tour is cancelled less than 7 days prior to the tour, 100% of the total tour costs are forfeited (which includes taxes).

-*if you are unable to attend a trip you can transfer your spot to another person to avoid cancellation fees.
-You must inform Active Lifestyle Tours of the change & pay a transfer fee to make the name change.
+If you are unable to attend the trip you can transfer your spot to another person to avoid cancellation fees.
+You must inform Active Lifestyle Tours of the change.

-*if you are unable to attend a trip, you can also receive a credit to attend the same or similar trip at a later date.
+If you are unable to attend the trip, you can also receive a credit to attend the same or similar tour of a later date.

 Yes, we do!
 Here they are: